CA 15-3

-CA 15-3, for Carcinoma Antigen 15-3, is a tumor marker for many types of cancer, most notably breast cancer.
+CA 15-3, for Cancer Antigen 15-3, is a tumor marker for many types of cancer, most notably breast cancer.

 It is derived from MUC1.
 CA 15-3 and associated CA 27-29 are different epitopes on the same protein antigen product of the breast cancer-associated MUC1 gene.

 Elevated CA15-3, in conjunction with alkaline phosphatase (ALP), was found to be associated with an increased chance of early recurrence in breast cancer.

 Both CA 15-3 and CA 27-29 may be elevated in patients with benign ovarian cysts, benign breast disease, and benign liver disease.
 Elevations may also be seen in cirrhosis, sarcoidosis and lupus.